 Each amino acid shares a common amino and carboxyl backbone.
-And each amino acid also contains a side-group which is unique to each amino acid.(2)
+And each amino acid also contains a side-group that is unique to each amino acid.(2)

 Furthermore, each amino acid is classified as either hydrophobic or hydrophilic.
-And this classification is based on the the tendency of the attached side-group to repel or attract water molecules.
+And this classification is based on the tendency of the attached side group to repel or attract water molecules.

-Hydrophobic amino acids have a side-group which has a tendency to repel water and attract fats (like an oil slick in water).
+Hydrophobic amino acids have a side group that has a tendency to repel water and attract fats (like an oil slick in water).

-In contrast, hydrophilic amino acids have side-group which has a tendency to attract water (like how a sugar dissolves in water).
+In contrast, hydrophilic amino acids have side-group which have a tendency to attract water (like how sugar dissolves in water).